Springtime is for Saving: 6 Ways to Cut Your Heating and Air Conditioning Bills

 5. Assess and Address

-Call to have your home and heating and air conditioning systems surveyed.
-This involves checking for energy leaks into and out of your home, and examining systems that may be in need of maintenance or repair.
+Call to have your Toronto HVAC systems surveyed.
+This involves checking for energy leaks into and out of your home and examining air conditioning systems that may be in need of maintenance or repair.
 You may consider upgrading to a programmable thermostat that can automatically turn down the heat while you’re away, or updating your entire system to one that is more energy efficient.